minio/docs/source/administration/object-management/transition-objects-to-minio.rst

    :depth: 2

 The procedure on this page creates a new object lifecycle management rule that transitions objects from a bucket on a primary MinIO deployment to a bucket on a remote MinIO deployment.
-This procedure supports cost-management strategies such as tiering objects from a "hot" MinIO deployment using NVMe storage to a "warm" MinIO deployment using SSD .
+This procedure supports cost-management strategies such as tiering objects from a "hot" MinIO deployment using NVMe storage to a "warm" MinIO deployment using SSD.

 .. todo: diagram